Weber-Group/xrayscatteringtools/README.md

 ## Acknowledgments

-This library was created by David J. Romano and developed by collaborators to facilitate X-ray scattering research.
+This library was created by [David J. Romano](https://www.linkedin.com/in/david-romano-231124196) based of compiling and standardizing code from previous data analysis piplines.
+Maintained by the [Weber Research Group](https://sites.brown.edu/weber-lab/) and developed by collaborators to facilitate X-ray scattering research.